invirtuate/mountlet/README.md

 An introduction to the project can be found on the [Invirtuate](https://invirtuate.com/solutions/mountlet) page.
 Living docs are in the `docs/` folder as markdown.

 ## Usage
+Drawings are saved to `drawings/<type>/`, these are the "raw" form of the drawing meant to be edited or updated with [InkScape](https://inkscape.org/).

-Exported drawings (ready to use with a fabricator) are saved to `exported/<tool_or_fabricator>/`.
+Exported drawings are ready to be used with a tool or fabricator.
+These are saved to `exported/<tool_or_fabricator>/`.

-To use these designs you must fabricate them yourself either by using a fabricator or your own shop.

-To edit the designs open them in [InkScape](https://inkscape.org/).

 ## Contribution rules